trishume/screentunes/Readme.md

 amount of power than the white pixels.
 This theory suggests that varying the width of the bars would change the pitch, which indeed does happen.

+Zooming the page out and in also causes the tone to increase and decrease respectivly.

 This is mainly intended as an experiment out of curiosity and geekery, it has no practical use.

 ## Technique